First Canadian Place: History and architecture

 First Canadian Place is named for Canada's first bank, the Bank of Montreal.
-The main building in the complex was intended to be known as "First Bank Tower."
+The main building in the complex was intended to be known as "First Bank Tower".
 Designed by B+H Architects with Edward Durell Stone as a design consultant, construction was completed in 1975.

-The tower and associated buildings occupy a block once home to two major newspapers, the Toronto Star’s Toronto Star Building and The Globe and Mails William H. Wright Building.
+The tower and associated buildings occupy a block once home to two major newspapers, the Toronto Star's Toronto Star Building and The Globe and Mails William H. Wright Building.
 The site was the last of the corners at King and Bay to be redeveloped in the 1960s and 1970s, and a major bidding war began over the property.
 The then-little-known firm of Olympia and York eventually obtained nearly the whole city block, but the election of reformist mayor David Crombie led to new rules banning skyscrapers.
 It took three years of lobbying before permission for First Canadian Place was granted.
 When completed, the building was nearly identical in appearance to Stone's Standard Oil Building in Chicago, Illinois; completed two years previous, the Chicago tower is of the same floor plan and clad in the same marble, the only overtly visible difference being the vertical orientation of the windows, as opposed to the horizontal run of those on First Canadian Place.

 First Canadian Place was the 6th tallest building in the world to structural top (currently 103rd) and the tallest building overall outside of Chicago and New York when completed in 1975.
 It was also the tallest building in the Commonwealth of Nations until the completion of the Petronas Towers in Kuala Lumpur, Malaysia, in 1998.
-The Bank of Montreal "M-bar" logo at the top of the building was the highest sign in the world from 1975 until overtaken by the sign atop CITIC Plaza in 1997.
+The Bank of Montreal "M-bar" logo at the top of the building was the highest sign in the world from 1975 until overtaken by the sign atop CITIC Plaza, in Guangzhou, China, in 1997.
 The roof is still the location of a number of antennas used for radio and television broadcasting.
 The structure contains 29 elevators, and is one of only a few buildings in the world that uses the double-decked variety, and is connected to the underground PATH system.

 The building was pictured on the front and rear cover of the 1981 album This Is the Ice Age by Canadian New Wave band Martha and the Muffins and also their 7" single "Women Around the World at Work".
 The album featured two photos which were taken from the same place but at different times by Muffins guitarist Mark Gane using a time-lapse camera and features the building at midday and dusk.
 The 7" cover again features the same photo but has 9 small images taken at various times of the day and night.